f90/Wave-U-Net/README.md

 | U7                      | U-Net replication from prior work, audio-based MSE loss | Vocals                               | ``python Training.py with cfg.unet_spectrogram``      |
 | U7a                     | Like U7, but with L1 magnitude loss                     | Vocals                               | ``python Training.py with cfg.unet_spectrogram_l1``   |

-## Test trained models on songs!
+# Test trained models on songs!

-We provide a pretrained version of the stereo vocal separator (Model M4) so you can separate any of your songs into vocals and accompaniment right away.
+We provide a pretrained version of the stereo vocal separator (Model M4) and the multi-instrument separator (Model M6) so you can separate any of your songs right away.

-### Downloading our pretrained models
+## Downloading our pretrained models

 Download our pretrained models [here](https://www.dropbox.com/s/oq0woy3cmf5s8y7/models.zip?dl=1).
 Unzip the archive into the ``checkpoints`` subfolder in this repository, so that you have one subfolder for each model (e.g. ``REPO/checkpoints/baseline_stereo``)

-### Run pretrained models
+## Run pretrained models

-For a quick demo on an example song with our pretrained model, one can simply execute
+For a quick demo on an example song with our pretrained vocal separation model, one can simply execute

 `` python Predict.py with cfg.baseline_stereo ``